wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 platform-specific code.
 It should also work with emscripten ( that I shall get running any day now!!! ;) ).

 There are however things that I am missing from these otherwise fine libraries.
-A major one is the based on how I plan to use them, I plan to have all my "behaviors" run one coroutine and have some kind of simple "scheduler" run them.
+A major one is based in how I plan to use them.
+I plan to have all my "behaviors" run one coroutine and have some kind of simple "scheduler" run them.
 Something simple as having all "active" coroutines in a list, remove them from the list when waiting for something, and update them in a loop.
-However doing that with the above libs would require me keeping track of what functions are associated with each coroutine.
+However doing that with the above libs would require me keeping track of what functions are associated with each coroutine state.

 Also local variables/state is not handled by the above libs and would need to be handled by passing in some kind of state-struct, that would need to be different for each "behavior" and also be tracked by the above